List of county routes in Suffolk County, New York (26–50C): County Route 36

 South Country Road begins on the east bank of the Swan River at the intersection of Montauk Highway and Lake Drive, with a four way intersection that includes an eastbound connecting ramp.
 Almost immediately it crosses the Montauk Branch of the Long Island Rail Road after the intersection of Robinson Avenue.
 The former East Patchogue Station was located west of this intersection (Hagerman Station was further east along the line).
 Luxurious houses line the road from most of this point on.
 The bridge over Robinson Pond has a similar appearance to the one on Montauk Highway over the Forge River between Mastic and Moriches.
 On the opposite side of Robinson Pond is the Mud Creek County Nature Preserve, a protected area controlled by the Suffolk County Department of Parks and Recreation.
 Other protected land exists along Strongs Creek and Abet's Creek in Hagerman, the latter of which used to be the location of a greenhouse.
 The last intersection outside of the village of Bellport is Munsell Road, a pre-automotive era road that once went as far north as West Yaphank.

-Bellport County Club serves as the unofficial border of the historic village of Bellport, New York.
+The 1899-built Bellport County Club serves as the unofficial border of the historic village of Bellport, New York.
 The intersection with Bellport Avenue to the north and Bellport Lane to the south is the heart of Bellport.
 Bellport Avenue leads to the town's LIRR station, but also through North Bellport, the edges of Yaphank and Medford, and once lead as far north as Gordon Heights.
 Bellport Lane, along with CR 36, is one of the streets bordering the Bellport Village Historic District, which has been listed on the National Register of Historic Places since 1980.

 Just outside the village at Mott's Brook, CR 36 passes by the Gateway Playhouse, which was established in 1941 on the grounds of a former farm owned by J. L. B. Mott.
 Well past the intersection of Bellhaven Avenue, the road begins to turn north as it follows the west bank of Beaver Dam Creek, which is hidden off to the east.
 Very little evidence of this or any other waterway exists along this section of the road until it reaches a hidden driveway leading to a Yacht Club near the southeast corner of Beaver Dam Road.
 Most of the houses along the road appear to be far more Victorian from this point on.
 For a moment, the road curves back to the east before intersecting with Fireplace Road, then heads back into a northerly direction.
 The northeastern end runs beneath a low bridge for the Montauk Branch of the Long Island Rail Road where it intersects with Railroad Avenue (the former location of Brookhaven Station) before finally terminating at Montauk Highway.